 Since the end of 2020 Canillas de Aceituno is quite popular thanks to its spectacular suspension bridge of El Saltillo, also called the unknown Caminito del Rey.

 However, hiking enthusiasts may already know this village situated in the foothills of the Sierra Tejeda.
 From the village centre starts one of the most famous routes in Andalusia, the ascent to the summit of La Maroma (2,100 m).

 In the village and the surrounding area there are 10 rural houses.

 How to get there: https://goo.gl/maps/5325CrsEfMquCXrw8

-This village, once the capital of the region, is perched on a steep hill more than 700 metres above sea level and lives up to its tourist name “the balcony of the Axarquia” with spectacular views over the surrounding mountain ranges.
+This village, once the capital of the region, is perched on a steep hill more than 700 metres above sea level.
+It definitely lives up to its tourist name “balcony of the Axarquia“, with spectacular views over the surrounding mountain ranges.